almostengr/nsbe-mp.org/docs/nsbejr.md

 ## Meetings

-NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT on the campus of Alabama Statu University.
+NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT at the Juliette Hampton Morgan Memorial Library (<a href="https://goo.gl/maps/8G8UfhePq7PnSnDc7" target='_blank">245 High St, Montgomery, AL 36104</a>).

-**Due to the COVID-19 pandemic, meetings will be held via Google Meet or Zoom until further notice.**

 ## Membership Dues